dk14/wolfram-mega/docs/dsl.md

 })
 ```

-> Example above is a perfect hedge on its own - you'll most likely (but not necesseraly) have to match values of `n` individually in order to keep deal balanced.
+> Example above is a perfect hedge on its own - you'll most likely (but not necesseraly) have to match values of `n` individually in order to keep deal balanced between parties.
+This can be avoided by using `dsl.unsafe.numeric`, which redefines semantics of numbers to align with human flawed intuition.

+> More strict semantics of observation - can be achieved by using `dsl.strictlyFair = true` (see technical notes).
+The strictest option is `dsl.strictlyFair = true && dsl.StrictlyStrict = true` which disallows any complex condition.

 Multi-party: